lakshmankumar12/general_reading_notes/networking_basics.md

 * ICMP echo-req/rsp pkts have both a ID and seq-number.
 The ID is useful to enable NAT'ing - like port numbers for UDP.

+# DHCP

+4 main packets:

+This is popularly known as DORA

+* DHCP-DISCOVER
+    -- Src-IP: <??>  Dst-IP: 255.255.255.255
+* DHCP-OFFER
+    -- Src-IP: <dhcp-server> Dst-IP: <??>
+    -- contains the offered IP.
+* DHCP-REQUEST
+* DHCP-ACK

+In Ethereal, these are UDP-packets with port 67 - referred as BOOTP protocol

+## Relaying DHCP

+* The important field here is the Gateway-IP.
+The relay-agent puts in its gateway ip/Relay-agent-ip and forwards the broadcast as a unicast to the server.
+    * The gw-ip help the server in identifying which subnet to lease from.
+    * The reply goes back to gw-ip

 # Well known Ports

 FTP 21 - control (TCP)  Is there a UDP??